 China tries to revive economy but consumer engine sputters

-BEIJING (AP) — China, the first country hit by the coronavirus pandemic, is cautiously beginning to get back to business, but it's not easy with many millions of workers wary of spending much or even going out.
+BEIJING (AP) — China, where the coronavirus pandemic started in December, is cautiously trying to get back to business, but it’s not easy when many millions of workers are wary of spending much or even going out.

-Factories and shops nationwide shut down as the illness expanded beyond central China.
+Factories and shops nationwide shut down starting in late January.
 Millions of families were told to stay home under unprecedented controls that have been copied by the United States, Europe and India.

-The worst of the outbreak, which China says has killed 3,342 of the 82,341 people testing positive there as of Thursday, may have passed.
-But the trauma inflicted on Chinese lives and the economy is likely to linger for much longer.
+The ruling Communist Party says the outbreak, which killed more than 3,340 people among more than 82,341 confirmed cases as of Thursday, is under control.
+But the damage to Chinese lives and the economy is lingering.

 Truck salesman Zhang Hu is living the dilemma holding back the recovery.
 The 27-year-old from the central city of Zhengzhou has gone back to work, but with few people looking to buy 20-ton trucks, his income has fallen by half.
 Like many millions of others, he is pinching pennies.

-Note: This story's 17th graf beginning “Other Asian ...” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.